 Not everyone knows what they want to study at university.
 While some people have had their minds made up for years, others struggle to figure out exactly which course is right for them.
-With universities like UWS London offering such a wide range of courses, if you are unsure which direction you’re going in then it can feel overwhelming committing to a particular subject, especially for international students spending 3 or 4 years abroad.
+With universities like UWS London offering such a wide range of courses, if you are unsure which direction you’re going in then it can feel overwhelming to commit to a particular subject, especially for international students spending 3 or 4 years abroad.

 Subject and Course